Masaya Matsuura

 Masaya Matsuura (松浦 雅也, Matsūra Masaya) (born June 16, 1961) is a Japanese musician and video game designer based in Tokyo, Japan.
 He was born in Osaka on June 16, 1961, and majored in Industrial Society at Ritsumeikan University.
-He has worked extensively with music and images, and has been active with the J-Pop band Psy-S. Matsuura has been credited with popularizing the modern rhythm-based music video game at his studio NanaOn-Sha.
+He has worked extensively with music production, sound design, and visuals, and has been active with the J-pop duo Psy-S. He has also been credited with popularizing the modern music video game at his studio NanaOn-Sha.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Career

-In April 1983, shortly after his graduation from Ritsumeikan University, Matsuura met singer Chaka (Mami Yasunori) and founded Psy-S. The band's first album, Different View, was released in 1985.
+In April 1983, shortly after he graduated from Ritsumeikan University, Matsuura met singer Chaka (Mami Yasunori) and founded Psy-S. The band's debut album, Different View, was released in 1985.
 The group's musical style is a mixture of experimental synthesizer, electric guitar, and vocals.
 Matsuura is the band's composer and arranger, and he performs using a Fairlight CMI synthesizer.
-He has also mastered the keyboard, guitar, and bass and he occasionally performs these instruments in stage as well.
+He has also mastered the keyboard, guitar, and bass and he occasionally performs these instruments on stage as well.